 I have found myself in the company of women, who like me, admit to escaping abusive relationships far more than I meet women who admit that they are still in them.

 A subtle difference, but profound.

 I want to make an important point about this as well.
 If you are trying to help a woman in this sort of situation, please, for her sake, be discreet.
 Most of the time the woman is not willing or able to just pick up and leave and have a buffer between herself and him.
 I was much more fortunate than many women in this way.
 I have family 900 miles away, well out of his reach, and I had the law and a very small crew of friends that created a bubble of protection for me when I returned.
 This woman and many others like her do not have this.
-So while you are helping her and she is still exposed to him, do not arouse his suspicion.
+So while you are helping her and she is still within his grasp, do not arouse his suspicion.
 She will pay for it later.

 Back to my original point; the difference between the two statements.
 She had tried to get help.
 She went to friends and they betrayed her trust.
 They told her to try harder.
 They told her how some of his behavior could be her fault.
 Because of this, she was less likely to reach out.
 I told her for every 10 people she would tell, she would be likely to find only 1 that believed her.
 I told her not to give up.
 Honestly, I think this is grossly exaggerated.
 I don’t think the odds are as favorable as this.